 The UTS Online Master of Technology Management is designed for future-focused professionals who want to build on their communication, critical thinking and leadership skills to lead the implementation of technology-led initiatives and transformation.
 You’ll have the option to tailor your studies through a range of sub-majors including enterprise technology, cybersecurity management, and artificial intelligence management.
 Delivered 100% online, with part-time study, this course enables you to work full-time while attaining the skills to take control of your career.
 Immediately apply what you learn to make a greater impact in your current role and prepare for a technology-driven future.

-An Executive Masters in Technology Management is a shortened technology management masters.
+An Executive Masters in Technology Management is a shortened IT management degree.
 In Australia, an online executive program consists of just 8 subjects and can be completed part-time over 16 months.
 Study on your terms with project-based subjects and a wide choice of electives.

 UTS Online Executive Master of Technology Management